denten-books/plain-text/20-metaphor.md

 information unique to physical libraries in an electronic workstation environment" [@pajak_electronic_1992, 1].
 Set aside, for a moment, the peculiarity of being able to patent a metaphor and instead note the idiosyncrasy of the technical language.
-What does it mean to "access" a metaphor, for example?
+How does one "access" a metaphor, for example?
 Were someone to "check out" a book from the electronic library, would they hold onto a book or its metaphor alone?
 What mechanisms would assure the integrity between a database and its metaphor?
 Is the visual hierarchy of related objects itself an object in that hierarchy?
 Traditional metaphor theory strains to answer such questions.